labotsuchinoko/imagecheck/README.md

     set a image url.
     and then submit.

-## how to serve flask application gunicorn on 3001 without nginx
+## how to serve flask application and gunicorn wsgi on 3001 without nginx proxy

     $ source activate py27-anaconda
     $ cd ~/miniconda2/envs/py27-anaconda/imagecheck